 Additionally, the Authority requires individuals to have knowledge of licensing conditions, policies, safeguarding and other such matters essential to the role.

-Individuals must therefore undertake and pass a knowledge test to demonstrate their understanding and to satisfy the Authority of their suitability and fit and properness.
+Individuals must therefore undertake and pass a knowledge test to demonstrate their understanding and to satisfy the Authority of the fit and proper person requirement.

 Knowledge Test